 From Bangkok to Phuket: 3 Best Ways to Get There

-Phuket has always been a magnet for beach lovers—but this large island, 850 kilometers south of Bangkok, is also a popular destination for diving, snorkeling, and, thanks to the many hilly viewpoints around, also hiking.
+Phuket has always been a magnet for beach lovers–but this popular island, 850 kilometers south of Bangkok, is also a popular destination for diving, snorkeling, and, thanks to the many hilly viewpoints around, also hiking.
 Thailand's largest island is also known for its nightlife, which attracts many tourists all year long.

 Most international visitors going to Thailand arrive in Bangkok first.
 Although you'll find more frequent flights, trains, and buses from Bangkok to Phuket during high season (November to March), there are always many transportation options for the rest of the year, too.

-To pick the best one, it's important to keep your main goal in mind—you can get to Phuket faster, cheaper, or with magnificent views along the way, depending on whether you opt to fly or use public transportation.
+To pick the best one, it's important to keep your main goal in mind–you can get to Phuket faster, cheaper, or with magnificent views along the way, depending on whether you opt to fly or use land transportation.
 No matter your preferences, here are the best ways to get from Bangkok to Phuket.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.